-- 9.1 The application has been publicised by 18 neighbour notification letters and a site notice.
-Seven objections and a petition carrying 31 signatures have been received in response. - 9.2 Objections have been received on the following grounds: - i) Insufficient parking and highway safety issues; - ii) Concerns regarding increased noise and disturbance; and - iii) Potential for anti-social behaviour.
+- 9.1 The application has been publicised by 33 neighbour notification letters and a site notice.
+Eleven objections have been received in response. - 9.2 Objections have been received on the following grounds: - i) Insufficient parking and highway safety issues; - ii) Concerns regarding increased noise and disturbance; - iii) Potential for anti-social behaviour; and - iv) Out of character with the area.